yaseenyahya/mosumbi_dx_launcher/README.md

 # Mosumbi_dx Launcher

-The Mosumbi_dx Launcher is a utility program designed to enable remote access and screen capture on Windows 10, Windows 8, and Windows 11 systems by disabling the Desktop Window Manager (DWM).
+The Mosumbi_dx Launcher is a utility program designed to enable remote access and screen capture on Windows 10 and Windows 8 systems by disabling the Desktop Window Manager (DWM).
 This functionality allows for direct screen capture without involving DWM, providing a seamless remote access experience.
 Additionally, the program is undetected by lockdown browsers, ensuring compatibility with various security environments.

 ## Overview

 Mosumbi_dx Launcher offers the following features:

-- Disables Desktop Window Manager (DWM) on Windows 10, Windows 8, and Windows 11 systems.
+- Disables Desktop Window Manager (DWM) on Windows 10 and Windows 8 systems.
 - Facilitates direct screen capture for remote access purposes.
 - Compatible with lockdown browsers and secure environments.